Unlearning Backdoor Attacks for LLMs with Weak-to-Strong Knowledge Distillation: Preliminary

 \subsection{Threat Model}

 We introduce the problem formulation of threat models on addressing backdoor attacks in text classification, specifically focusing on defending against poisoned weights.
-Without loss of generality, this formulation can be broadly applicable to additional NLP tasks.
-Consider a third-party LLM \(f\) that has been compromised by a malicious attacker through backdoor attacks, which allows the model's responses to be manipulated by specific triggers \cite{kurita2020weight,zhao2024defending}: where $(x,y)\!\in\!\mathbb{D}_{\text{test}}^{\text{clean}}$ denotes clean test dataset; $(x',y_b)\!\in \!\mathbb{D}_{\text{test}}^{\text{poison}}$ stands for poisoned test dataset; $x'$ represents poisoned test samples that contain specific triggers; $y_b$ stands for target label.
-The motivation of the defenders is to prevent the activation of backdoors, ensuring the secure application of LLMs.
-Consequently, we assume that the defenders have access to the poisoned LLMs \(f\) and possess clean training dataset $\mathbb{D}_{\text{train}}^{\text{clean}}$.
-In our study, we wish to reduce the likelihood of backdoor activation through unlearning.
-Therefore, the key concept of unlearning backdoor attacks can be distilled into two objectives: \begin{flushleft} {\bf Obj.\!\objective{obj:1}} \!$\forall x \!\in \!\mathbb{D}_{\text{test}}^{\text{clean}}, \text{CA}(f'(x\!)\!) \!\approx \!\text{CA}(f(x\!)\!),$ \end{flushleft}
+Without loss of generality, this formulation can be broadly applicable to additional NLP tasks, such as generation and reasoning tasks.
+Consider a third-party LLM \(f\) that has been compromised by a malicious attacker through backdoor attacks, which allows the model's responses to be manipulated by specific triggers \cite{kurita2020weight}: